PrimeAcademy/ng-routesandfactories/README.md

 In this assignment, you'll be making a making an app to high five fictional characters.
 However, each fictional character's skill with high-fiving will be randomly generated.
 And each high five may or may not work!

-You'll be using Angular Routes to display make a separate view for each of 3 different fictional characters of your choice.
+You'll be using Angular Routes to make a separate view for 3 different fictional characters of your choice.
 Your page should have a static header and footer of some kind, and 3 navigation buttons to swap out the content of the characters.

 ## Setup